IB English / English Literature

 What are Global Issues in the Middle Year Programme?

 Sometimes the world may seem like an infinite space of land, countries so far away that we may feel as though events that take place on the other side of the Earth have no ramifications on our lives, causing us to ignore these occurrences which are hurting humans we will never meet.
 These events may be connected to all or any of the following: racism, sexism, migration, consequences of climate change, stigmas on mental health (to name just a few).
 The IBDP English Language & Literature and English Literature curricula categorises these concepts under one short heading: “Global Issues”.
 The exam board describes them as any event that has significant, widespread implications in the world, on a local level and across borders.
-As an international curriculum the International Baccalaureate has the human at its core, aiming to ‘promote intercultural understanding and respect, not as an alternative to a sense of cultural and national identity, but as an essential part of life in the 21st century.’
+As an international curriculum, the International Baccalaureate has the human at its core, aiming to ‘promote intercultural understanding and respect, not as an alternative to a sense of cultural and national identity, but as an essential part of life in the 21st century.’
 Global Issues are particularly important for the IBDP English Language & Literature and English Literature, exams, all of which the Middle Years Programme (MYP) aims to prepare the student for.
 Hence, it is important that students follow the current social and political events taking place around the world by immersing themselves in reading articles, watching documentaries, and listening to podcasts.

 How and why are Global Issues important for the MYP?